 First Museum from Munich, open to guests from Albrecht V.

 First Duke residence in Munich.
-Here was also the church of St. Lawrence.
+There was also the church of St. Lawrence.

-Here is a protocollar House, the appartment where Mozart lived for three Months and wrote the Opera Il Domeneo.
+Here is a protocol law House, the apartment where Mozart lived for three Months and wrote the Opera Il Domeneo.